APACTestDrive/CloudNative_AppDev/200-DEVCSlab.md

 - Verify your deployment by going to the JET UI frontend URL

-  Enter `http:<JCS IP address>/cafesupremo` in your browser, replacing the `<JCS IP address>` with the external IP address of your JCS instnace.
+  Enter `http:<JCS IP address>/cafesupremo` in your browser, replacing the `<JCS IP address>` with the external IP address of your JCS instance.

   ![](images/77.png)

-Congratulation if you can load the Cafe Supremo home page.
+*Congratulation you have successfully deployed the Cafe Supremo JET UI frontend.*

-- Explore the JET UI by selecting the menu options from the hamburger icon at the top left hand corner of the Cafe Supremo home page
+- Explore the JET UI by selecting the menu options from the hamburger icon at the top left hand corner of the Cafe Supremo home page.

+**NOTE**: You should note that the Rewards menu option need to make an API call to the RewardService backend which is has not been established yet.
+Hence you will not be able to retrieve the rewards points and coupons from the RewardService backend.
+We will be using this client to test our API in the next lab.

-### **STEP 9**: Create The Reward Service Deployment Configuration
+### **STEP 6**: Create The Reward Service Deployment Configuration

 Now we create a deployment configuration for the Node.js Reward Service backend.
 The deployment runtime is the ACCS environment which you provisioned earlier.